 Accountability conversations are the foundation of success.
 They must become habitual at all levels.
 Routine, short, focused, accountability meetings must take place at the machine, in the department and across the site.
 They should focus on reviewing deviations from standards, and ensuring agreed actions are taken to restore processes to the standard.

-“Without leaders committed to shop floor excellence, you won’t achieve great things”Richard Jeffers, Technical Director Northern Europe, RS Components
+“Without leaders committed to shop floor excellence, you won’t achieve great things”Richard Jeffers, Director for Industrial Solutions, RS Components

 Implicit in this is a consistent drive to identify, apply and improve standard conditions, processes and practices – with the aim of identifying “one best way” of working at every stage.